 The Colonel's smile was very grim.
 "It is fifteen years since I saw him at Westham, and they were not much in evidence then.
-I can remember two little episodes, in which he figured, with painful distinctness, and one was the hanging of a terrier sure in the lad's face sent a chill through me.
+I can remember two little episodes, in which he figured, with painful distinctness, and one was the hanging of a terrier which had in some way displeased him.
+The beast was past assistance when I arrived on the scene, but the devilish pleasure in the lad's face sent a chill through me.
 In the other, the gardener's lad flung a stone at a blackbird on the wall above the vinery, and Master Lance, who, I fancy, did not like the gardener's lad, flung one through the glass.
 Geoffrey, who was angry, but had not seen what I did, haled the boy before him, and Lance looked him in the face and lied with the assurance of an ambassador.
 The end was that the gardener, who was admonished, cuffed the innocent lad.
 These, my dear, are somewhat instructive memories."